NaiDevOpsCom/NaiDevOpsCom/README.md

 To recognize and celebrate the achievements of members and organizations in the DevOps community, and to highlight their contributions to the industry.
 To provide mentorship and guidance to new and emerging DevOps professionals, and to support their development and growth within the industry.

-## Leadership
-The Nairobi DevOps Community is led by a group of dedicated individuals who are passionate about promoting the growth and success of the DevOps industry in Nairobi and beyond.
-Our leadership team is composed of experienced professionals from the tech field.
-The core team includes the following community managers:
- - Samuel Kadima
- - Samson Kalume
- - Emma Gachoki
- - Maamun Bwanakombo
- - Emanuel Orega
- - Cleophas Kadima
- - Mercyline Mochama

 ## Activities
 Meetups: Regular meetups where DevOps professionals can network, share ideas, and learn from each other.
 Workshops: Hands-on workshops that focus on specific DevOps tools, technologies, and practices.